Assistant Directing

 “You all are playing like a bunch of WHITE PEOPLE.”

-When I shared that quote, I got a noticeable gasp of disbelief and shock.
-I went on to explain that this was not something a white person said, but rather was a critical statement made by a Gananian African about how non-Africans were playing his instruments.
+I got a noticeable gasp of disbelief and shock when I shared that quote.
+I explained that this was not something a white person said, but rather was a critical statement made by a Gananian African about how non-Africans were playing his instruments.

 I was not trying to be or show any form of racial disrespect, but rather, to use a quote from someone who should know the instrument…..
 Incident averted.